If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

 Chacras de Coria is a small town just outside of Mendoza.

-There are city buses you can take if you have a local SUBE card or you can take an affordable 20 minute taxi ride.
+There are city buses you can take if you have a local SUBE card or you can take an affordable 20 minute Uber.

-This small town is beautiful and feels much further from the city center than it really is.
+This small town is beautiful and feels much further from the city center than it really is and it is always my chosen place to base myself on any Mendoza stay.

 We rented bikes from Baccus Bikes here and spent a day peddling to the wineries in and near the Chacras de Coria center.